mryodo/mryodo.github.io/src/pages/papers/hecs.md

 ---

-Techniques based on k-th order Hodge Laplacian operators L_k are widely used to describe the topology as well as the governing dynamics of high-order systems modeled as simplicial complexes.
+<small>Techniques based on k-th order Hodge Laplacian operators L_k are widely used to describe the topology as well as the governing dynamics of high-order systems modeled as simplicial complexes.
 In all of them, it is required to solve a number of least-squares problems with L_k as coefficient matrix, for example, in order to compute some portions of the spectrum or integrate the dynamical system, thus making a fast and efficient solver for the least-squares problems highly desirable.
 To this aim, we introduce the notion of an optimal weakly collapsible subcomplex used to construct an effective sparse Cholesky-like preconditioner for L_k that exploits the topological structure of the simplicial complex.
 The performance of the preconditioner is tested for the conjugate gradient method for least-squares problems (CGLS) on a variety of simplicial complexes with different dimensions and edge densities.
-We show that, for sparse simplicial complexes, the new preconditioner significantly reduces the condition number of L_k and performs better than the standard incomplete Cholesky factorization.
+We show that, for sparse simplicial complexes, the new preconditioner significantly reduces the condition number of L_k and performs better than the standard incomplete Cholesky factorization.</small>